-The following screenings will be performed by the Health Office.
+The following screenings will be performed by the Health Office and Student Services department.
 If there is any reason a student should not be screened, please notify the health office in writing.

-Scoliosis screening - Grade 9 (required by law) Hearing and vision screening - Grade 10 (required by law) Height, weight, BMI - Grade 10 (required by law)
+Scoliosis screening - Grade 9 (required by law) Signs of Suicide - Grade 9, Grade 12 Hearing and vision screening - Grade 10 (required by law) Height, weight, BMI - Grade 10 (required by law) SBIRT - Grade 10 (required by law)